 Young vine Pinot Noir from 6 different plots on limestone-clay and loam-clay soils.
-Biodynamically farmed grapes, hand-harvested, sorted and partially (50%) destemmed.
-No pre-fermantation maceration, vinification in separate plots in small tanks and barrels, 10 days maceration.
-Elevage 12-18 months, blending of the parcels and sulphiting before bottling.
+Biodynamically farmed grapes, hand-harvested, sorted, and partially (50%) destemmed.
+No pre-fermentation maceration, vinification in separate plots in small tanks and barrels, 10 days maceration.
+Elevage 12-18 months, blending of the parcels, and sulfating before bottling.

 Domaine Les Poëte

-His outside work is characterised by meticulous tending of the vines, very limited plowing and maintaining a host of flora and fauna (wild flowers, herbs, bees, sheep, etc) in and around the vineyards.
+His outside work is characterized by meticulous tending of the vines, very limited plowing, and maintaining a host of flora and fauna (wildflowers, herbs, bees, sheep, etc) in and around the vineyards.
 The cellar sees the same attention to detail, with all plots fermented separately in tiny tanks and barrels so as to be perfectly tailored to the needs of each terroir.